-Humans are naturally drawn to crowds and smart marketers know that.
+Humans are naturally drawn to crowds and smart dental marketers know that.
 Often, social proof is used as a way to ease a worried consumer’s mind.
 We trust the actions of others to assure us an activity or product is okay to try.
-That’s why dentists, or anyone who relies on consumers, should incorporate social proof onto their website.
+That’s why you should incorporate social proof onto your dental website.

 “It’s often been said that “seeing is believing,” but in many cases, the reverse is also true.
 Believing results in seeing.”

 As Hicks said, and the results show, we care what people think.
 We can be hesitant to try new things for ourselves for fear of disliking the product or worse, losing money.
 So, allow your patients to dip their toes in, so to speak.

 How to use social proof in your dental website design

 Let your work speak for itself.
 Dental procedures can be scary, especially those that could impact your physical appearance.
 Offering a before and after gallery of smiles on your dental website allows patients to see just the kind of work you can do.
 After all, what you see is what you get.

 Let your patients speak for you.
 Besides, no one knows your work better than them, right?
 Prospective patients realize this and with a little help from your current patients, you could add to your dental family in no time.

 The next time your patient shares their appreciation, ask them to pass on the message.
 They could write a few words or even film themselves sharing their encounters.
 Either of these options provides content you can use to share the patient experience on any platform.